 There are some pretty decent box brownie mixes out there these days so in order to justify going to the trouble of baking them from scratch, there had better be a pretty significant difference.

 Well, these babies are significantly better than the boxed variety.
 They also happen to be quick and easy to put together.
+A great little weekend baking project!

-The key to the intense chocolate flavor in these brownies is a double shot of chocolate from unsweetened cocoa powder and bittersweet chocolate.
+- Chocolate: The key to the intense chocolate flavor in these brownies is a double shot of chocolate from unsweetened cocoa powder and bittersweet chocolate.
 I love Ghirardelli 60% Cacao Bittersweet Baking Bars.
 They are readily available and very good quality.

-- Add the eggs, remaining bittersweet chocolate, and 1/4 cup of the walnuts to the flour mixture and stir to combine.
+- Combine: Pour the melted chocolate mixture into the flour mixture and stir until slightly combined.
+Add the eggs, remaining bittersweet chocolate, and 1/4 cup of the walnuts and stir to combine.

-- Ovens can vary so I recommend setting your kitchen timer for a couple of minutes shy of the recommended baking times and watching them closely towards the end.
+- Timing: Ovens can vary so I recommend setting your kitchen timer for a couple of minutes shy of the recommended baking times and watching them closely towards the end.

 The Best Brownie Baking Pans